Databricks CLI 101: Step-by-Step Guide to Effective CLI Usage (2025)

-In this article, we will dive into everything you need to know about Databricks CLI—what it is, why it is useful, how to install and set it up, the various commands it provides, and real-world examples of using those commands.
+In this article, we will dive into everything you need to know about the Databricks CLI—what it is, why it is useful, how to install and set it up, the various commands it provides, and practical, real-world examples of using those commands.

 What Is Databricks CLI Used For?